The Unsung Heroes of Nature: Vultures and Their Vital Role in Ecosystems

 Life Span and Species Diversity

-Vultures typically have a long life span, with many species living between 20 to 30 years in the wild.
-Some can even reach up to 50 years, particularly in captivity where they are protected from natural threats.
-There are around 23 species of vultures, broadly categorized into two families: Old World vultures (found in Europe, Asia, and Africa) and New World vultures (primarily in the Americas).
+Vultures can live a long time, often 20 to 30 years in the wild, and some can reach 50 years in captivity where they are safe from predators and other dangers.
+There are about 23 species in the world, split into two groups: Old World vultures in Europe, Asia, and Africa, and New World vultures in North and South America.

 Notable Species